LeTo37/Ukulele_Player/README.md

 ### Circuit Schematics

 This directory holds the circuit design schematics for the solenoid drivers, in ".sch" format, that I have designed in kiCad, an open source, PCB and schematics design tool.

+### Docs
+This directory holds the datasheets for all the relevant components used and any other useful documentation.

+### Code
+This directory will hold the code used to program the PIC32MX795F512H micro controller on the NU32 breakout board.